kresusapp/kresus/README.md

 1. Make sure to have installed all the dependencies.

-    On Debian based operating systems, these are `python-dev libffi-dev libxml2-dev libxslt-dev` and can be installed with `make install-debian-deps`.
+    On Debian based operating systems, these are `python-dev libffi-dev libxml2-dev libxslt-dev libyaml-dev python-virtualenv` and can be installed with `make install-debian-deps`.

-    For Fedora (as of version 22), these are `python-devel libffi-devel libxml2-devel libxslt-devel`.
+    For Fedora (as of version 22), these are `python-devel libffi-devel libxml2-devel libxslt-devel libyaml-devel` and `virtualenv`.

     You'll also need a machine with at least **1 GB of RAM**, for compiling python modules needed for Weboob.

 1. When the OS dependencies have been installed, install the node dependencies and build the scripts (this won't install kresus globally).
 This command will